sdias/win-10-virtual-desktop-enhancer/docs/settings.md

 #### Keyboard shortcuts combinations

-Each combination keys' setting follows the same rules as the [modifier keys' settings](#keyboard-shortcuts-modifier-keys), but in addition to that you need to add a single non-modifier key to the end, in the same format as described for the [identifier keys' settings](#keyboard-shortcuts-identifier-keys).
+_Combination_ keys' settings follow the same rules as [modifier keys' settings](#keyboard-shortcuts-modifier-keys), but in addition to that you need to add a single non-modifier key to the end, in the same format as described for the [identifier keys' settings](#keyboard-shortcuts-identifier-keys).

 | Name                         | Description                                                   |
 | ---------------------------- | ------------------------------------------------------------- |